 - 1080P LCD replaces the previous LED info panel

 - New agricultural management software

 - Increased water resistance with sealing films added to etc

 - New optional battery charging hub charges 12 batteries in sequence

 If you have a small farm or hobby farm or you are currently applying your products manually this system may just be a no brainer, given it’s in the budget of course.
 You can expect to pay 10K – 15K in the current market for an MG-1 or MG1-s.
 Another primary consideration before purchasing this drone is to understand you will only get about 4-5000 square meters of coverage per charge.
 I would suggest picking up additional batteries and chargers to reduce downtime.

 So what does the feature hold for drones in the agriculture industry?

 Reputable sources predict the drone market to exceed 12 billion by 2020.
 As for the agricultural drone sector?
-Analysts predict the market worth in excess of 1 billion by 2025 and volumes of units shipping reaching 6 figures.
-With inflation and increased labour rates, demands will increase as business owners and farmers turn to advancements in technology for increased efficiency and lower overhead.
-Additionally, as more exposure and general awareness hits the masses it will be short time till we see these flying robots as a standard piece of farm equipment.
+Analysts forecast the market worth more than 1 billion by 2025 and volumes of units shipping reaching six figures.
+With inflation and increased labor rates, demands will increase as business owners, and farmers turn to advancements in technology for increased efficiency and lower overhead.
+Additionally, as more exposure and general awareness hit the masses, it will be a short time till we see these flying robots as a standard piece of farm equipment.